captn-nick/MSFS-Mod-Selector/README.md

 ## New and noteworthy!

-**Starting with version 0.7, Mod Selector now builds its own [open-source online mod meta-information database](https://github.com/captn-nick/MSFS-Mod-Repository) everyone can contribute to!**
+**Starting with version 0.7, Mod Selector builds its own [open-source online mod meta-information database](https://github.com/captn-nick/MSFS-Mod-Repository) everyone can contribute to!**

 **Mod Selector now auto-discovers meta-information already present in the database.**